thehuanglab/sc-asia-array-QC/README.md

 - Harmonize study data with HRC data
 - Convert plink to vcf by chromosome

-### Send Unrelated European Samples to Michigan Server for Imputation
+### Send Unrelated East Asian Samples to TOPMed Server for Imputation
 - Chromosome X:
   - Ploidy Check: Verifies if all variants in the nonPAR region are either haploid or diploid.
   - Mixed Genotypes Check: Verifies if the number of mixed genotypes (e.g., 1/.) is < 10 %.